 8. Evaluate Success

-After the transition, it’s important to evaluate the success of the outsourcing strategy.
+After the transition, it’s essential to evaluate the success of the outsourcing strategy.
 Are you achieving your objectives?
 Are there areas that need improvement?
 Regular evaluations will help you make the most of your outsourcing partnership and ensure that it continues to meet your business needs.